cluffa/stat4620project/README.md

 # stat4620project
-Machine Learing rf model in R
+Machine learing using random forest model in R

 /EDA was created in collaboration with classmates.
+I only wrote the part about our rf model.

 See randomForest.R for modeling
 See clean_autos_dataset.R for data cleaning